Early life and adolescence

 We aim to draw together and support collaborations between researchers, policy makers and practitioners with interests in sustaining or improving the health and wellbeing of these groups.
 We explore how to provide a ‘healthy start’ through critical periods of development, from pre-conception, pregnancy, infancy, preschool and school years, adolescence and the transition to independence and adulthood.
 Our members have academic and practice expertise in a range of public health topics relevant to these life stages including obesity, smoking, alcohol, immunisations, mental and emotional wellbeing and sexual health.

-The programme objectives are to conduct, develop, evaluate and translate research to:
+The cluster objectives are to conduct, develop, evaluate and translate research to:

 - Promote a healthy start in life by focusing on determinants affecting a healthy pregnancy, infancy, childhood and adolescence